 Transition reflects the ongoing and organic change that occurs at all places an in all communities.
-It can be considered strategically, spatially as well as through time.
+It can be considered strategically. spatially as well as through time.
 Transition questions the notion that a drawing can determine all aspects of the future needs of a place, especially one with such a long development horizon.
 Transition also considers that at the completion of the thirty year development time line the place will continue to change.
 Flexibility and responsiveness are key to building in resilience in both the place and its people.

 The delivery mechanisms for Cockburn Coast need to consider how new information can be responded to and how the essence of transition with all its myriad possibilities can be ingrained into the environment and experience offered.
-Cockburn Coast needs and over arching story of change that can itself evolve to engage with current and future residents and visitors to an area that will need many hands to see its vision realised as a means of offering meaningful experiences that connect people to the place.
+Cockburn Coast needs and over arching story of change that can itself evolve to engage with current and future residents and visitors to an area that will need many hands to see its vision realised businesses.